Scarface (1932 film): Excess

 The gangster's excessive consumption is comically represented through Tony's quest to obtain expensive goods and show them off.
-In Tony's first encounter with Poppy alone on the staircase, he boasts about his new suit, jewelry, and bullet-proof car.
-Poppy largely dismisses his advances calling his look, "kinda effeminate".
-His feminine consumption and obsession with looks and clothes is juxtaposed by his masculine consumption which is represented by his new car.
+In Tony's first encounter with Poppy alone on the staircase, he boasts about his new suit, jewelry, and bulletproof car.
+Poppy largely dismisses his advances, calling his look "kinda effeminate".
+His feminine consumption and obsession with looks and clothes are juxtaposed by his masculine consumption, which is represented by his new car.
 Later, Tony shows Poppy a stack of new shirts, claiming he will wear each shirt only once.
-His awkwardness and ignorance of his own exorbitance make this Gatsby style scene more comical than serious.
-His consumption serves to symbolize the disintegration of values of modernity, specifically represented by his poor taste and obsession with money and social status.
-Tony's excess transcends parody and becomes dangerous because he represents a complete lack of restraint which ultimately leads to his downfall.
+His awkwardness and ignorance of his exorbitance make this Gatsby-style scene more comical than serious.
+His consumption symbolizes the disintegration of values of modernity, represented explicitly by his poor taste and obsession with money and social status.
+Tony's excess transcends parody and becomes dangerous because he represents a complete lack of restraint that ultimately leads to his downfall.

 Tony's excess is manifested in the gang wars in the city.
-He is given express instruction to leave O'Hara, Gaffney, and the rest of the North Side gang alone.
-He disobeys because of his lust for more power, violence, and territory.
-Not only does he threaten the external power structure of the gangs in relation to physical territory, but he also disrupts the internal power structure of his own gang by blatantly disobeying his boss Johnny Lovo.
+He is instructed to leave O'Hara, Gaffney, and the rest of the North Side gang alone.
+He disobeys because he lusts for more power, violence, and territory.
+Not only does he threaten the external power structure of the gangs concerning physical territory, but he also disrupts the internal power structure of his gang by blatantly disobeying his boss, Johnny Lovo.
 Gaffney's physical position juxtaposes Tony's position.
-Throughout the film, Gaffney's movement is restricted by both setting and implication, because of the crowded spaces in which he is shown onscreen and his troupe of henchmen he is constantly surrounded by.
-Tony is able to move freely at the beginning of the film, becoming progressively more crowded until he is as confined as Gaffney.
-He is surrounded by henchmen and cannot move as freely throughout the city.
-This, however, is self-imposed by his own excessive desire for territory and power.
+Throughout the film, Gaffney's movement is restricted by both the setting and the implication because of the crowded spaces he is shown onscreen and his troupe of henchmen, with whom he is constantly surrounded.
+Tony can move freely at the film's beginning, becoming progressively more crowded until he is as confined as Gaffney.
+Henchmen surround him and cannot move as freely throughout the city.
+This, however, is self-imposed by his excessive desire for territory and power.

 The theme of excessiveness is further exemplified by Tony's incestuous desires for his sister, Cesca, whom he attempts to control and restrict.
 Their mother acts as the voice of reason, but Tony does not listen to her, subjecting his family to the excess and violence he brings upon himself.
-His lust for violence mirror's Cesca's lust for sexual freedom, symbolized by her seductive dance for Rinaldo at the club.
-Rinaldo is split between his loyalty for Tony and his passion for Cesca, serving as a symbol of the power struggle between the Camonte siblings.
-Rinaldo is a symbol of Tony's power and prominence; his murder signifies Tony's lack of control and downfall, which ends in Tony's own death.
+His lust for violence mirrors Cesca's lust for sexual freedom, symbolized by her seductive dance for Rinaldo at the club.
+Rinaldo is torn between his loyalty to Tony and his passion for Cesca, symbolizing the power struggle between the Camonte siblings.
+Rinaldo is a symbol of Tony's power and prominence; his murder signifies Tony's lack of control and downfall, which ends in Tony's death.